 Supporting Remote and Flexible Work Life

-McGrath North wants all of our professionals to have rewarding careers that help us fulfill our commitments to our clients without sacrificing our personal lives.
+- McGrath North wants all our professionals to have rewarding careers that help us fulfill our commitments to our clients without sacrificing our personal lives.
 We also recognize that our firm benefits from having diverse and well-rounded lawyers who excel in the practice of law, as well as in other aspects of their lives.
 As a result, our firm is committed to supporting our professionals through the changing times in their lives.
 We do not believe in a “one size fits all” approach to work arrangements, which is why we offer a variety of resources to help our lawyers better manage their personal and professional obligations.
 These include the following initiatives:

 - The firm has made significant investments in technology to enhance our capability to work remotely without compromising data security.
 This allows us to be responsive to our clients yet support flexible work opportunities.